 And let’s not forget Whoopi Goldberg as Guinan, bartender of Ten Forward on the Enterprise-D. Guinan becomes helpful and a guide to Picard in his mission to stop Soran from reaching the Nexus.
 Guinan knows who Soran is, since they’re both El Aurians and were once on the same transport ship.

 Something shocking happens.
 After a brutal fight with the Klingons in space, the Enterprise-D soon gets destroyed and its saucer section crash-lands onto the planet surface of Veridian III.
 This marks as the second destruction of an Enterprise ship in a ‘Star Trek’ film.
 The first one was in ‘Star Trek III’.

 Eventually, Picard can’t fight Soran alone and he needs some help.
 This is where he eventually finds Kirk who is also in the Nexus.
-The highlight of this movie for me is where the two captains meet.
+The highlight of this movie for me was where the two captains meet.
 I enjoyed it when both Kirk and Picard meet for the first time and are both captains of the Enterprise.

 William Shatner and Patrick Stewart work so well together as Kirk and Picard in this movie.
 I liked how Picard tries to persuade Kirk to help him to stop Soran on Veridian III.
 Kirk also gets to show off his love for horse-riding, before he eventually agrees to help Picard in his fight to stop the evil Soran.